Sea otter: Social structure

-Sleeping sea otters holding paws are kept afloat by their naturally high buoyancy.

 Although each adult and independent juvenile forages alone, sea otters tend to rest together in single-sex groups called rafts.
 A raft typically contains 10 to 100 animals, with male rafts being larger than female ones.
 The largest raft ever seen contained over 2000 sea otters.
 To keep themselves from drifting out to sea when resting and eating, sea otters may wrap themselves in kelp.

 A male sea otter is most likely to mate if he maintains a breeding territory in an area that is also favored by females.
 As autumn is the peak breeding season in most areas, males typically defend their territory only from spring to autumn.
 During this time, males patrol the boundaries of their territories to exclude other males, although actual fighting is rare.
 Adult females move freely between male territories, where they outnumber adult males by an average of five to one.
 Males that do not have territories tend to congregate in large, male-only groups, and swim through female areas when searching for a mate.

 The species exhibits a variety of vocal behaviors.
 The cry of a pup is often compared to that of a gull.
 Females coo when they are apparently content; males may grunt instead.
 Distressed or frightened adults may whistle, hiss, or in extreme circumstances, scream.

 Sea otters in captivity have been observed forming sibling-like bonds with each other.
 Two females at the Shedd Aquarium, Kiana and Cayucos, maintained a big sister-little sister relationship, with the younger Cayucos following around the older Kiana and mimicking her playful interactions with enrichment toys.
 Among a female-female-male trio at the Osaka Aquarium Kaiyukan, one female named Pata would constantly steal food from the other female, Ellen, and present it to the male, Kutan, as a gift.
-In the 1930s, a sea otter with an ingrained fear of humans was taken captive in Russia and tried to protect the other otter in its enclosure by dragging it into the water at the sight of man.
+In the 1930s, a sea otter with an ingrained fear of humans was taken captive in Russia and tried to protect the other otter in its enclosure by dragging it into the water at the sight of a person.

 Formal assessment of social network formation and maintenance among sea otters has not been performed, largely because researchers had simply assumed that rafts were composed of randomly assembled collections of individuals that aggregated after solitary foraging.
 However, according to UC Santa Cruz professor Tim Tinker, preliminary analysis of long-term spatial associations between tagged sea otters in Monterey Bay indicates that several distinct clusters occur within the large aggregations.
 Some individuals (male-female mated pairs and reproductively-synchronous females) also show consistent associations over many years.
 As a result, formal network analyses for sea otters may reveal important information on the species and its social structures.
 Sea otters have demonstrated the capacity for social learning, with knowledge passed down both vertically from mom to pup and horizontally within groups, although whether or not they display a full-fledged culture remains unknown and underresearched.